 Water: Take 1, presented by Ventura Water, is an exciting and important initiative that highlights our relationship with water: How we look at it, how we use it and how we share it.

-Audience Choice Award
+Audience Choice Award – Voting is closed

-The polls are CLOSED!
+The polls are closed.
 The Audience Choice Award voting deadline runs four weeks after the final submission deadline.
 So, your friends and fans can keep voting even after the deadline has passed.
 The earlier you submit your film, the more time your project has to gather votes and win and the video with the most votes wins an IPad 2!

 Ventura Water announced the winners of its 4th Annual Water: Take 1 Online Short Film Contest at a free community event at Brooks Institute on March 24th and in celebration of World Water Day.
 The top 9 water-focused finalist films were presented, followed by the winners of the Audience Choice Award, the Award for Best […]

 In Ventura County, our watersheds, the land where water falls or ?sheds,? include the Ventura and Santa Clara Rivers, Malibu and Calleguas Creeks, and the coastal streams and estuaries, all which flow and empty into the Pacific Ocean.
 In 2005, identifying the need to assist and educate residents on how to respect, preserve and protect […]